nhatanhit/nhatanhit.github.io/_posts/2019-07-25-jwt-token-authentication.md

 Server cookies can be configured with several options:

 HttpOnly cookies: Browser javascript cannot read them.

 Secure cookie: the browser includes the cookie in an HTTP request only if the request is transmitted over a secure channel (typically HTTPS).

 SameSite cookies let servers require that a cookie shouldn’t be sent with cross-site requests, which somewhat protects against cross-site request forgery attacks (CSRF).
 SameSite cookies are still experimental and are not supported by all browsers yet.

+{: .box-note}
+**Note:**  We can prevent XSS attack from stealing the cookie by setting this cookie as HttpOnly Cookie

 ## JSON Web Token

 JWTs take the following form: header.payload.signature